Hoglandets-IT/Frends.HIT.SecureEnvelope/README.md

 ## UploadFile

-Uploads a file to Nordea Bank's system
+Uploads a file to Nordea

 ### Task parameters